Properly embedded minimal annuli in $\mathbb{S}^2 \times \mathbb{R}$: Proof of the Main Theorem

 0.3cm {\bf Section~\ref{sembedded}.
-Isospectral set and embedded annuli. } By the maximum principle at infinity, an embedded annulus has an embedded tubular neighborhood (see lemma \ref{tubular}).
-Using this property and maximum principle at an interior point, we prove in propositions \ref{simpleembedded} and \ref{bubbleembedded} that the isospectral action preserves embeddedness in the isospectral set $I(a)$.
+Isospectral set and embedded annuli. } By the maximum principle at infinity, an embedded annulus has an embedded tubular neighborhood (see Lemma \ref{tubular}).
+Using this property and maximum principle at an interior point, we prove in Propositions \ref{simpleembedded} and \ref{bubbleembedded} that the isospectral action preserves embeddedness in the isospectral set $I(a)$.
 If we have $\hat \xi_\l= \pi (t) \xi_\l$ and $ \xi_\l $ induces an embedded annulus $X(z,\xi_\l)$, then the potential $\hat \xi_\l $ induces an embedded annulus $X(z,\hat \xi_\l)$.
 We provide first a proof of this property when $a(\l)$ has only simple roots.
-This implies that if $\xi_\l \in I(a)$ induces an embedded annulus then the whole isospectral set $I(a)$ has potentials all inducing embedded annuli.
+This implies that if $\xi_\l \in I(a)$ induces an embedded annulus then the whole orbit of $\xi_\l$ in $I(a)$ has potentials all inducing embedded annuli.
+If $a (\l)$ has only simple roots, $I(a)$ has only one orbit.
 In the case where $a(\l)$ has higher order roots, it can happen in general that only few orbits contains potentials inducing embedded annuli.
 0.3cm

 {\bf Isospectral set for polynomial $a(\l)$ having higher order roots.} Different $\xi_\l$ of different isospectral sets may give the same extended frame $F_\l$.
 This is the case in particular if an initial value $\xi_\l$ has a root at some $\lambda=\alpha_0 \in\C ^*$.
 Then also the corresponding polynomial Killing field $\zeta_\l (z)$ has a root at $\l=\alpha_0$ for all $z\in\C$.
 In this case we may reduce the order of $\xi_\l$ and $\zeta_\l (z)$ without changing the corresponding extended frame $F_\lambda$.